buibaogianguyen/buibaogianguyen/README.md

 I’m currently working on **ClearChat**, an automated moderation tool that filters offensive language and hate speech on YouTube and Twitch live stream chats. 🚀

-I’m currently learning **Computer Vision/Deep Learning and applications in Transportation Automation, GANs, and Entertainment**. 🤖
+I’m currently learning **Computer Vision/Deep Learning and applications in Transportation Automation, GANs, Entertainment as well as PostgreSQL**. 🤖

 <h3 align="left">Connect with me:</h3>
 <p align="left">